Stofbrew/endoflife/index.md

   Dark:   <a class="au-cta-link au-cta-link--dark" href="#">
 -->

-<a class="au-cta-link au-cta-link--dark" href="https://www.fairtrading.nsw.gov.au/buying-products-and-services/buying-services/funerals/using-a-funeral-director">Read more about using a Funeral Director
+<a class="au-cta-link" href="https://www.fairtrading.nsw.gov.au/buying-products-and-services/buying-services/funerals/using-a-funeral-director">Read more about using a Funeral Director
 </a>
 ### Things to consider when organising a service